Open-CMSIS-Pack/cmsis-toolbox/docs/Proposal - Run+Debug Management.md

 The CMSIS-Toolbox build system manages device/board/software components and controls the build output (typically ELF/DWARF files) and has provisions for HEX, BIN and post-processing.
 It allows to manage different [target-types](build-overview.md#project-setup-for-multiple-targets-and-builds) and the [context set](build-overview.md#working-with-context-set)  manages the images that belong to a target.

-In addition the user may need:
+In addition the user may need the following information which should be added to the YML-Input files for the CMSIS-Toolbox.

 - Flash algorithms for external memory in custom hardware.
 - Additional images that should be loaded.
 - Device configuration information.
 - Access information for protected debug ports (i.e. encryption keys).

 ## Run and Debug Information Management

 ### The problems to solve

 - Provide information for command line and IDE workflows in a consistent way.
-- Simplify the implementation required in the run and debug tools, reduce dependency to other tools.
+- Simplify the implementation in run and debug tools, reduce dependency to other tools.
 - Ensure that information is portable, i.e from a cloud-hosted CI system to a desktop test system.
 - Provide flexibility and ease-of-use.